You know what to look for in field service management software:

+Digital finance management is the way forward, and even better when your solutions connect together to continue to provide you with a seamless experience.
 Before implementing a field service management solution, make sure it integrates with the software you already use every day.
 This will help shorten the learning curve and ensure buy-in from your engineers and office staff.

 We hear this one a lot: You implement an FSM solution thinking you’ll be happy using their templates for invoices, estimates, and so on—but later you realise how important branding is and wish you could customise key customer documents in the software.

 Not only that, but you may discover you include different information in your invoices and estimates than the software allows, which puts a crimp in your business processes.

 To avoid buyer’s remorse, look for a solution that lets you customise everything you need right in the software.
 Customisation doesn’t have to mean making crazy graphics, or over-the-top visuals; it can be simple things like a structured system, templates you can automate and simple tricks to create a more consistent, professional image.